 (1) Stormwater management for subdivisions shall incorporate appropriate treatment measures for water quantity and quality to meet the requirements specified below for development of the lots as well as the infrastructure to support the project.
-Each application shall include maximum developed, disturbed and impervious areas for each lot based upon the definitions contained in Section 3, DEP Chapter 500, Stormwater Management.
+Each application shall include, for each lot, maximum developed area, disturbed area, and impervious area, as those terms are defined in DEP Chapter 500, Stormwater Management, § 3.

-(2) For subdivisions that require a DEP review under the Site Location of Development Act (SLDA), a stormwater management plan shall be submitted which complies with the SLDA permit and the requirements of DEP Chapter 500, Stormwater Management.
+(2) For subdivisions that are subject to review under the Site Law, a stormwater management plan shall be submitted which complies with the SIte Law permit and the requirements of Maine DEP Chapter 500, Stormwater Management.

-(3) For subdivisions that do not require a SLDA permit but require a DEP permit under the Stormwater Law, a stormwater management plan shall be submitted which complies with the requirements of DEP Chapter 500, Stormwater Management.
+(3) For subdivisions that do not require a Site Law permit but require a permit under the Stormwater Law, a stormwater management plan shall be submitted which complies with the requirements of DEP Chapter 500, Stormwater Management.

 (4) For subdivisions outside of the watershed of a great pond that require neither a SLDA permit nor a DEP stormwater permit, a stormwater management plan shall be submitted that complies with Sections 4B, Basic Standards, and 4C, General Standards, of the DEP Chapter 500, Stormwater Management.

-(5) For subdivisions within the watershed of a great pond that require neither a DEP SLDA permit nor a DEP stormwater permit, a stormwater management plan shall be submitted that complies with Section 4B, Basic Standards, of DEP Chapter 500, Stormwater Management.
+(5) For subdivisions within the watershed of a great pond that require neither a Site Law permit nor a stormwater permit, a stormwater management plan shall be submitted that complies with Section 4B, Basic Standards, of DEP Chapter 500, Stormwater Management.
 In addition, the stormwater management plan shall comply with Section 4D, Phosphorous Standards, of DEP Chapter 500, Stormwater Management.

 (7) For all subdivisions, regardless of size, located in the Highland Lake watershed, the following additional standards shall be met: